maxbachmann-university/ComplexNumberShell/Readme.md

 ## Usage
 ### Calculations
-Calculations can use the operators *, /, +, - and brackets to calculate complex numbers For the complex numbers the cartesian form (&lt;a&gt;+&lt;b&gt;i), the euler form (&lt;r&gt;*e^i&lt;phi&gt;), or a variable holding a complex number can be used.
+Calculations can use the operators *, /, +, - and brackets to calculate complex numbers.
+For the complex numbers the cartesian form (&lt;a&gt;+&lt;b&gt;i), the euler form (&lt;r&gt;*e^i&lt;phi&gt;), or a variable holding a complex number can be used.
 It is possible to use j instead of i for complex numbers